Writer-Director Amole Gupte gives you a biopic that fills you with pride and makes you respect the sportswoman even more

 The film traces the life journey of badminton player Saina Nehwal (Parineeti Chopra).

 It’s a fantastic script by Gupte.
 Indeed.
 What draws your attention the most is the fact that the film doesn’t talk only about the sport.
 Nehwal’s dynamics with the important people in her life- right from her parents to her coaches to P Kashyap, everything comes out beautifully along side the badminton journey.
 Mind you, fusing all this with the main track isn’t easy.
-This remains present even in the climax sequence where all thes people appear yet again, making you realise that a great person never achieves greatness on his/her own.
+This remains present even in the climax sequence where all this people appear yet again, making you realize that a great person never achieves greatness on his/her own.